 &lt;sup>20 It is a coincidence, but relevant, that only a few days before introduction of the Scottish Bill, a Proposition on Assisted Dying was presented to the States Assembly of Jersey.
-See the coverage by Alex in the wider context section of courteously address what the present Bill actually does propose, and not what it doesn't.
+See the coverage by Alex in the wider context section of this Report.
+Proposed as a preliminary to any legislative process, in its 245 pages it addresses carefully and in detail a wide range of relevant issues.

 Among Mr McArthur's reasons for proposing the Bill, as narrated in the Policy Memorandum, is that: "The current legal position is unacceptably unclear as there is currently no specific legislation in Scotland which makes assisted dying a criminal offence, yet it is also possible to be prosecuted for murder or culpable homicide for assisting the death of another person."
 One of the purposes of the Bill is that it "improves legal clarity by making it lawful for a person to voluntarily access assisted dying if they meet the various criteria set out in the Bill".
 It provides "for health professionals to assist in that process, while continuing to ensure that assisted death outwith the provisions of the Bill remains unlawful."
-As we shall see, the nature, extent and frequency of medical involvement safeguards is a particular feature of the Bill.
+As we shall see, the nature, extent and frequency of medical involvement and safeguards is a particular feature of the Bill.
 Against the above background, the Bill would establish a lawful process for an eligible person to access assisted dying, "which is safe, controlled and transparent, and which [Mr McArthur] believes will enable people to avoid the existential pain, suffering and symptoms associated with terminal illness, which will in turn afford the person autonomy, dignity and control over their end-of-life".
 Mr McArthur "believes that the current de facto prohibition on such assistance has been proven to be unjust, unsafe, and unacceptable, causing needless suffering for many dying people and their families".